RakshithKothuru/RISCV-Processor/README.md

 Data Hazards: Managed through data forwarding from EX/MEM and MEM/WB stages.

-Control Hazards: Since there is no branch prediction, control hazards are handled by stalling or flushing the pipeline.

 ## Future Enhancements

 Implement branch prediction to reduce control hazards.